 Yes you may write essays on more than one topic in a given discipline but you may not write on the same topic twice.
 For example, you may write several essays in Theology or Communication.
 You may not, however, write more than one essay in a given topic (only one Spiritual Autobiography, for example).

 After completing INTD 310 you may submit your essays at any time up to the stated deadline.
-Students starting in Spring 2015 who successfully complete INTD 310 during that semester have until December 15, 2015 to submit essays.
+Fall semester admits have a deadline of August 15; Spring semester admits have a deadline of December 15.
+For example, students admitted in Fall 2015 who successfully complete INTD 310 during that semester have until 5:00 pm on August 15, 2016 to submit essays.
+Students admitted in Spring 2016 who successfully complete INTD 310 during that semester have until 5:00 pm on December 15, 2016 to submit essays.

 Essays are submitted electronically.
 Instructions can be found on page 118 of this handbook (Appendix A: ISA Essay Submission Instructions) and also are available online.

 Essays are evaluated by academics in relevant fields.
 The credits earned through your essays are entered on your USF transcript.
 These credits are un-graded and do not affect your USF grade point average.
 The earned credits may satisfy some University Core requirements or elective credits.
 Course Equivalents that satisfy University Core will be indicated accordingly.
 Otherwise, they will satisfy general electives.
 On average, BSM students experience an 85% success rate at having their essays evaluated as meriting 3 credits for prior learning.